Working with various Graphene clients¶

-The BTS Tools have originally been developed for managing BitShares delegates, but due to the similarity with other DPOS clients they are able to handle all the following blockchains:
+The BTS Tools have originally been developed for managing BitShares witnesses (delegates at the time), but thanks to Graphene providing a common substrate for blockchains they are now able to handle all the following blockchains:

-Support for the other DPOS clients is built-in directly in the
+Support for the various Graphene clients is built-in directly in the

-$ bts build_gui dvs # builds the DevShares GUI client $ bts build pts # builds the PTS command-line client
+$ bts build steem # build the Steem client $ bts run muse # run the Muse client

 As a convenience feature, the following aliases to the

 steem: uses the Steem environment by default